 Cats are clean animals.
-The average cat can spend up to half of any day grooming.
+The average cat can spend up to half of its day grooming.
 No feline will willingly remain dirty.

 If you find a sticky residue in your cat’s fur, you should take steps to clean your cat.
 Sometimes a cat’s fur is organically sticky.
-On other occasions, the cat has spilled a substance on herself.
+On other occasions, the cat has unintentionally got a nasty substance on itself.

 Why Would a Cat’s Fur be Naturally Sticky?

-Cat fur can become greasy is not groomed.
-This is rare, though.
-If your cat allows her fur to grow clumpy and unclean, something is wrong.
+Cat fur can become greasy if not groomed.
+If your cat allows its fur to grow clumpy and unclean, something is likely to be wrong.

-When a cat grooms herself, she redistributes natural oils throughout her body.
+When a cat grooms itself, it redistributes natural oils throughout its body.
 When a cat stops grooming, oils gather in one location.
-The cause is often medical.
-Potential explanations include:
+The cause often has a medical explanation.
+Explanations include:

-If your cat stops grooming, tests will be necessary to understand the cause.
-Never ignore a cat that loses interest in grooming.
-Most of the time, sticky fur is caused by a foreign substance.
+If your cat stops grooming, medical tests will be required to understand the underlying cause.
+Never ignore a cat that loses interest in grooming as it will likely have lost the ability to keep itself clean.

 Why is My Cat Covered in Something Sticky?

-Cats are curious by nature.
-It is always possible that your pet will spill something on her fur.
-Investigating garages and other locations can lead to accidents.
-It’s also possible that your cat deliberately rolled in something sticky.
+Cats are curious by nature, so it may get something on its fur.
+Investigating dirty garages and other locations can lead to accidents.
+It’s also possible that your cat rolled in something sticky when relaxing.

 It’s no secret that cats are territorial.
 If a sticky substance has spilled on the floor, cats will investigate.
 They’ll be especially interested if it has a strong smell.
-According to the Canadian Journal of Zoology, the cat will mark this object.
-This may involve rolling in the substance.
+According to the Canadian Journal of Zoology, the cat will mark this object, which may involve rolling in the substance.

 This will serve one of two purposes.
-The cat may cover the scent of the item with her own.
-This means she reclaims the territory.
-Alternatively, she may like the smell.
+The cat may cover the scent of the item with its own, reclaiming the territory.
+Alternatively, it may like the smell.

 How Should I React to a Sticky Cat?

-Upon spotting something sticky on your cat’s fur, you should restrain your pet.
-You need to find out what the substance is.
-More importantly, you must stop her from licking the fur.
+Upon spotting something sticky on your cat’s fur, you’ll need to find out what the substance is and stop your pet from licking its fur.

-Until you are certain the substance is not toxic, assume that it is.
+Until you are certain the substance is not toxic, you should assume that it is harmful.
 The compulsion to groom means substances will be swallowed, according to Ecological Management and Restoration.
-There are a number of ways to stop a cat licking sticky fur:
+There are a number of ways to stop a cat from licking sticky fur:

 - Wrap the cat’s body in a towel